allianz/.github/README.md

 ## License

 This repository is licensed under the CC BY 4.0.
 The company name and logo are trademarks of Allianz and are not covered by this license.
-Unauthorized use of these trademarks is strictly prohibited.